Twice-Cooked Greek Cauliflower

-Jake and I loved this Twice-Cooked Greek Cauliflower with Feta, Green Onions, and Dill, even though it took four tries to get it right!
-And this delicious Greek Cauliflower is a fun new idea for a low-carb cauliflower side dish!
-Use Side Dishes for more recipes like this one.
+Jake and I loved this Twice-Cooked Greek Cauliflower, and this is a delicious new idea for a low-carb cauliflower side dish!

 Cauliflower really is your friend when you’re trying eat a diet that’s loaded with healthy vegetables.
 Through the years I’ve shared lots of tasty cauliflower recipes, but I’m guessing Twice-Baked Cauliflower, Ham and Cauliflower Casserole Au Gratin, and Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese might be the most popular cauliflower recipes on the blog.

-The combination of cauliflower + cheese usually guarantees a winner, so when thoughts of a cauliflower dish with Feta cheese and other Greek flavors popped into my head last spring, I thought it would be easy to come up with a recipe.
-But by the time Jake and I had tried four versions of this Twice-Cooked Greek Cauliflower with Feta, Green Onions, and Dill to get the one we both loved, the weather was getting so hot I knew you wouldn’t want to turn on your oven.
-I’ve been saving the recipe since May waiting for cooler weather so I could share this; hope all the other cauliflower fans out there will like it as much as we did!
+The combination of cauliflower + cheese usually guarantees a winner, so when thoughts of a cauliflower dish with Feta cheese and other Greek flavors popped into my head, I thought it would be easy to come up with a recipe.
+But by the time Jake and I had tried four versions of this Twice-Cooked Greek Cauliflower to get the one we both loved, the weather was getting so hot I knew you wouldn’t want to turn on your oven.
+I’ve been saving the recipe waiting for cooler weather so I could share this; hope all the other cauliflower fans out there will like it as much as we did!

 - Start a pot of water boiling and chop up a large head of cauliflower into smallish pieces.

 - When the water boils, add the cauliflower and cook about 10 minutes.

 - While the cauliflower boils, put the Greek yogurt in a strainer and let some of the liquid drain out.

 - Measure out one cup of crumbled Feta Cheese.